Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Ramsey

 All Ramsey simulations were performed with step sizes of 20~ns for the free evolution time $\tau$ and 0.01~MHz for the detuning $\delta$.
 We directly calculated both the population remaining in $m_s = 0$ and its derivative with respect to detuning by solving coupled differential equations for the two quantities, such that finite step sizes do not affect estimates of the slope.
 In the main text, we constrained the detuning to zero throughout because we have introduced a relative $\pi/2$ phase shift between the two microwave pulses, such that zero detuning is optimal for a two-level system; all sensitivities reported in the main text are evaluated at $\delta = 0$.
 Figure~\ref{fig:ramsey_appendix_A} justifies this choice: Although the maximum slope can occur at a non-zero detuning, for the free evolution times that yield the best sensitivity, the maximum slope is negligibly different from the maximum slope at zero detuning.
 At low Rabi frequency, the difference between the red and blue curves in Fig.~\ref{fig:ramsey_appendix_A}(b) is most likely related to the sequence acquiring ODMR-like character at low Rabi frequency, where the overall change in contrast with detuning (due to imperfect driving off resonance) pushes the maximum slope away from $\delta = 0$.
 At high Rabi frequency, for free evolution times away from the hyperfine revivals, interference between the three hyperfine transitions can favor a non-zero detuning.
 Nevertheless, near the optimal-sensitivity revival times, the maximum slope is consistently found at zero detuning.
 For this reason, and to reduce the dimensionality of the optimization, we fix the detuning to zero in the subsequent analysis.

-While our simulations match well to experiment at low to moderate Rabi frequencies, we observe some discrepancies for high Rabi frequency ($\Omega_0/(2\pi)\approx$3.16~MHz) triple-tone experiments (see Fig.~\ref{fig:ramsey_appendix_triple_high}).
+While our simulations match well with the experiment at low-to-moderate Rabi frequencies, we observe some discrepancies for high Rabi frequency ($\Omega_0/(2\pi)\approx$3.16~MHz) triple-tone experiments (see Fig.~\ref{fig:ramsey_appendix_triple_high}).
 Possible reasons for the discrepancies include: (i) over-rotation in the experimental $\pi/2$ pulses, absent in the idealized simulation, and (ii) non-zero initial phases $\xi_i$ between hyperfine tones due to IQ mixer imperfections.
 Incorporating both over-rotation and relative phase offsets in the simulation yields much closer agreement with experiment (see Fig.~\ref{fig:ramsey_appendix_triple_high}(c)), suggesting the need for more precise pulse calibration.
 Additionally, our model assumes uniform Rabi frequency across the ensemble, neglecting spatial inhomogeneities that may become more pronounced at high drive amplitudes and contribute to the complex interference observed experimentally.